neonerd/the-story-of-your-life/IDEAS.md

 * aliteration
 * pauses and other forms of rythm breaking

-speaking in absolutes versus relatives (absolute: 0 - 1)
+certainity of phrases (certainity: 0 - 1)

 every new narrative unit begins with "Imagine..."

 # INTRO